damslab/reproducibility/vldb2024-POLAR/README.md

 Please note that we assume `python3` and `python3-venv` to be pre-installed and texlive **not** to be installed yet (check with `apt search texlive | grep -i install`).
 Also note that some experiments use cgroup virtualization, which Docker does not support.
+We advise to run the experiments on a clean Ubuntu 20.04 (virtual) machine.

 ## Usage

-The experiments can either be run in a DuckDB-only mode (simple setup, minimal requirements) or extensive mode (complex setup, reproduce third-party system baselines).
+The experiments can either be run in a DuckDB-only mode (simpler setup, fewer requirements) or extensive mode (more complex setup to reproduce third-party system baselines).
 The DuckDB-only mode executes all experiments on POLAR as well as DuckDB and Lookahead Information Passing as baselines.
 For the remaining baselines it reuses previous experiment results obtained from our own hardware setup.
-The extensive mode requires installing [SkinnerDB](https://github.com/cornelldbgroup/skinnerdb), [SkinnerMT](https://github.com/cornelldbgroup/skinnerdb/tree/skinnermt), and [Postgres](https://www.postgresql.org), which serve as additional baselines.
+The extensive mode installs [SkinnerDB](https://github.com/cornelldbgroup/skinnerdb), [SkinnerMT](https://github.com/cornelldbgroup/skinnerdb/tree/skinnermt), and [Postgres](https://www.postgresql.org), which serve as additional baselines.
 Both options run the experiments, generate the figures and tables from the experiments section and compile the resulting paper as a PDF.
 We advise you to run the experiment within a `tmux` session as they may take a few days.
+The experiment setup is automated but might require some supervision as parts of the installation require sudo rights.

 ### DuckDB-only Mode